API automation can help you to take a product-led approach to your APIs that gets you to market faster while keeping your developers happy.

 How does API automation testing work?

 API automation testing works through test scripts, which interact with the API in numerous ways.
-These trigger responses that you can analyse and compare against expectations.
+These trigger responses that you can analyze and compare against expectations.
 The test scripts usually use HTTP requests to send and receive data.

 You can use various tools for the testing of APIs.
 With an API management solution such as Tyk, for example, you can embed automation in your development and testing pipeline.